 In general, discharge of dredged material is not allowed on state-owned submerged lands.
 Discharge of dredged material in sensitive areas has the potential to directly bury aquatic habitats and animals, adversely impact water quality, reduce oxygen availability for aquatic species and reduce light for submerged aquatic vegetation.
 Sediment control techniques such as silt curtains or other barriers that minimize turbidity and migration of dredged materials into sensitive areas are encouraged and may be required.
 Prop-washing is not an acceptable dredging method or means of entering or traveling in tracts.

-In some situations, dredged material is a resource that may be disposed of in an environmentally sound manner.
-Beneficial use of dredged material includes, but is not limited to, beach and coastal-wetland nourishment, seagrass restoration, shoreline protection, and mangrove and saltmarsh wetland creation.
-If dredged material cannot be used beneficially, it should be placed in existing placement areas or on upland sites where levees can be used to contain the material.
+Dredged material, however, is a resource that should be used to create or restore habitat in a process called “beneficial use of dredged material”.
+Beneficial use of dredged material includes, but is not limited to, beach and aquatic habitat creation or restoration.
+If dredged material cannot be used beneficially, it should be placed in existing placement areas or upland sites where levees will contain the material.

 Definitions and Explanations